Theater Audition and Interview Registration

 - All choreography must be performed to music; no “a cappella” dance media please.

 You may choose to prepare a “Wild Card," lasting no more than 60 seconds.
 This can be ANYTHING you want: a special skill, an interesting story about yourself, a passion speech, an instrument that you play, etc. To select content for your wild card video, you should consider what you want the School of Theater to know about your or what makes you unique.

-All Bachelor of Fine Arts (BFA) majors require supplementary application materials.
-Students pursuing a Bachelor of Arts (BA) are encouraged to submit supplementary application materials for talent-based scholarship consideration.
+All Bachelor of Fine Arts (BFA) majors require an interview with faculty for admission to the program.
+Some majors also require supplementary application materials.
 See below for more specific requirements.

 Production Design and Technology